currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 Roll this skill when you are the one controlling any air or space vehicle.
 Gaining 1 rank in this skill requires you to already have 2 ranks in the DRIVING skill.

 Piloting Specialties
->Full Throttle: Accelerate or Decelerate actions
+>Full Throttle: Accelerate or Decelerate actions with spacecraft
 >Aviator: winged airplanes of all types
 >Rotorpilot: all types of helicopters
 >Areal Operator: specialized aircraft such as gliders, balloons, drones, ultralights
 >Astronaut: piloting spacecraft

 OTHER EXTRA EFFECTS:
 For every extra X, choose 1 applicable effect: